walinejs/waline/docs/src/en/reference/server.md

 If you are using template, please note that you need to save these configurations yourself, because they will be overwritten when you pull the latest official template.

-We recommand you to create a repo from the official template and make your changes there.
+We recommend you to create a repo from the official template and make your changes there.

 :::